-Although most CDL driver training programs only last a few weeks, the cost associated with this training can be more than most people have laying around the house or in between the couch cushions.
-Many people see the benifits of a quick learning process with a high potential salary after being laid off from their existing jobs.
+Although training for a truck driving job only lasts a few weeks, the cost associated with this training can be more than most people have laying around the house or in between the couch cushions.
+Many people see the benefits of a quick learning process with a high potential salary after being laid off from their existing jobs.
 This can make paying for training up front very difficult.

 While there are differences from state to state and school to school, below is an overview of the some of the financial aid options you can explore with a career adviser at your local truck driving school.